 Once you receive medical care for your injury after a car accident or any other type of accident caused by another motorist, contact an experienced personal injury attorney to discuss the next steps toward recovering compensation for your damages through a personal injury claim.

-Why is Delayed Pain?
+Why is Pain Delayed?

-The main reason why you might not feel physical pain at the site of your accident is the heightened levels of adrenaline and endorphins moving through your nervous system, your body’s response to the trauma.
+The main reason you might not feel physical pain at the site of your accident is the heightened levels of adrenaline and endorphins moving through your nervous system, your body’s response to the trauma.
 These chemicals cause you to feel excited and dull your pain.

 However, you could have sustained a concussion or a soft tissue injury, both of which do not exhibit symptoms right away.
 Concussions are a mild type of traumatic brain injury that can have symptoms like disorientation, nausea, and dizziness.
 According to a report by CNN, concussions can quickly become severe if they are not addressed properly.
 Soft tissue injuries are injuries to the tendons, ligaments, and muscles that can have symptoms like inflammation, reduced mobility, and physical pain.
 One common type of soft tissue injury is whiplash, which occurs when the head is forcibly thrown back then forward.